statistron/wikistats-random-quotes-cli/README.md

 ## Overview

-The Wikistats random quotes CLI allows you to read random statistical quotes from the Simple English version of Wikipedia.
+The Wikistats random quotes CLI allows you to read random statistical quotes from the Simple English version of Wikipedia *right in your terminal*.
 It is based on the free and open source [Wikistats API](https://github.com/statistron/wikistatsAPI)

 ## Installation